 Each month we will

 offer a list of action ideas so you can defend, honor, and celebrate Life in your churches and communities.
-This month, we are looking at after abortion care.
+This month, we are looking at viewing a pro-life film.